-Any student receiving any type of Federal Student Loan is required to complete an entrance interview within the first 30 days of entering school.
+Any first-time student loan borrower is required to complete an entrance interview within the first 30 days of entering school.
 No loan disbursements may be made until this requirement is met.

 During the student's final quarter prior to graduation, they will be required to complete an on-line exit counseling session.
 Information on loan repayment, breakdown of loan balances, and frequently asked questions will be covered in these sessions.
 A breakdown of applicable loan histories will be mailed out to the student during the final term along with a listing of the website and contact information for the servicers.